 Although legal restrictions have been lifted, the UK Government and tourism industry recommend retention of measures to reduce the risk of the spread of Coronavirus.

-With these and other measures in place the Museum has acquired the Visit Britain ‘We’re Good to Go’ mark showing that it follows government and industry COVID-19 guidelines, has a Risk Assessment in place and a process to maintain cleanliness and aid social distancing.
+With these and other measures in place the Museum has acquired the Visit Britain ‘We’re Good to Go’ mark and the World Travel and Tourism Council ‘Safe Travels’ mark. showing that it follows government and industry COVID-19 guidelines, has a Risk Assessment in place and a process to maintain cleanliness and aid social distancing.

 Museum opening hours

-Please check our website or Facebook page for details.
+Please check our Facebook page for details of any changes.